fred06fr/jmeter-openshift-monitoring/README.md

 # Performance tests: simultaneous "live" reporting of client response time and server load with JMeter and Openshift

-This project setups a monitoring stack in Openshift, that will allow to monitor simultaneously in real time:
+This project setups a monitoring stack in Openshift, that allows to monitor simultaneously in real time:
 - JMeter test results: this is the performance as seen from client side
 - Your server workload running on Openshift: this is the load as seen from server side